traveltowith

 Watch the Changing of the Guard:

-Walk around the monument and study battles from 1821 to Korea etched on its base.
+Walk around the cenotaph and read names of battles from 1821 to modern conflicts.

-Tip: Use a guide app or bring a printed map to identify each conflict.
+Tip: Use a guide app or notes to learn context for each engraving.

 Powered by Google